hgomez/devops-incubator/docker/centos6/myarchiva/README.md

 ## Externalize Archiva Home

-Create local directory and ensure it's available to all myarchiva will use user myarchiva (uid 1250) and need access to this repo
+Create local directory and ensure it's available to all myarchiva will use user myarchiv (uid 1250) and need access to this repo

     mkdir -p /home/henri/archiva-data
     chmod 777 /home/henri/archiva-data